 The annotated feedback from Feedbucket created in Asana with all details.
 Asana is just an example.
 There are lots of other other integrations.

-Getting the annotated website feedback into your project management tool is a great start, but what happens next?
+But what happens next?
 What if your team needs to ask a follow-up question?
-Or when you've successfully completed a task?
-Do you then have to go back to the website to update the status?
+Or you’ve completed a task—do you have to update the website manually?

 Need to ask your client a question?
-Just prefix your comment with @feedbucket in your PM tool, and it'll sync over to Feedbucket and send your client a notification.
-No need to switch tools or send separate emails.
+Just prefix your comment with @feedbucket in your PM tool, and it syncs to Feedbucket, notifying your client.

 Your team can handle all feedback from within your existing tools.